 Day of Remembrance

-Each year the Japanese American community in Chicago comes together to recall the signing of Executive Order 9066 in 1942 which led to the forced internment of almost 120,000 Americans of Japanese ancestry during World War II, and to consider the lessons to be learned from that experience.
+Each year the Japanese American community in Chicago comes together to recall the signing of Executive Order 9066 in 1942 which led to the forced incarceration during WWII of almost 120,000 people of Japanese ancestry, many of whom were Americans, and to consider the lessons to be learned from that experience.
 This event is co-sponsored by JASC, the Japanese American Citizens League-Chicago, the Chicago Japanese American Historical Society, the Japanese Mutual Aid Society and the Chicago Japanese American Council.
 Day of Remembrance is held in mid-February each year, on the Sunday closest to February 19, the date of the signing of Executive Order 9066.

 Asian Lunar New Year